thomashirtz/awesome-chinese-learning/README.md

 ### Decks
 Here are some decks worth noting:
 *  ["Best Anki Deck for HSK I've come across"](https://www.reddit.com/r/ChineseLanguage/comments/7mjmjc/best_anki_deck_for_hsk_ive_come_across/): The deck that I use extensively.
 It is extremely good and accompanied me throughout my entire learning journey.
-* [Chinese Radicals](https://ankiweb.net/shared/info/842457706): Very good to have a grasp of all the radical in order to understand better the chinese characters.
+* [Chinese Radicals](https://ankiweb.net/shared/info/842457706): Very good to have a grasp of all the radicals in order to understand better the Chinese characters.
-* [Chinese Grammar Study Set](https://ankiweb.net/shared/info/782551504): Not a huge fan of it, I didn't use it much, however I can understand why people can like it.
+* [Chinese Grammar Study Set](https://ankiweb.net/shared/info/782551504): Not a huge fan of it.
+I didn't use it much; however, I can understand why people can like it.
 * Your own deck!
-The best way to learn vocabulary is to actually learn words that you actually see in your life.
+The best way to learn vocabulary is to learn words that you actually see in your life.
 I generally create them from my Zhongwen word list.

-Many other are avalaiable on the [Anki website](https://ankiweb.net/shared/decks/chinese) and online more generally
+Many others are available on the [Anki website](https://ankiweb.net/shared/decks/chinese) and online more generally

 ### Settings
 Training vocabulary with flashcards will take quite some time.
 It is, therefore, _strongly_ recommended to finely tune the settings of the deck before using it extensively.